NGISARGASSO-2024-CALL2-3-GUARDIAN/DetectionTool/README.md

 MITM Detector utilizes AI models to analyze network traffic contained within a PCAP file, aiming to detect Man-in-the-Middle (MitM) attacks.

-- **Packet-by-Packet Analysis**: This approach inspects each packet individually to detect anomalies or suspicious patterns that may indicate a MitM attack.

 - **Transaction-level Analysis**: Alternatively, the application can analyze network transactions, focusing on the interactions between entities to identify potential signs of a MitM attack.